Noldyman/Chemprove_H-NMR-common-residues-and-solvents/README.md

 This is the data that was used for Chemprove.com.
 Feel free to use it.
+The sources that were used for this data are included in the ts file.